g-avgeros/qa-engineer-assignment-tests/README.md

 2. **MFA Step:**

-   -Correct MFA code
+   - Correct MFA code
-   Incorrect MFA code
+   - Incorrect MFA code

-3. **Authenticated Page Access:**
+4. **Authenticated Page Access:**

   - Navigation to an authenticated page with a valid session cookie
   - Attempt to access an authenticated page without a valid session cookie